 After the battle, Nelson became a naval hero, was knighted and promoted to Rear Admiral of the Blue.
 Jervis was given the title of Earl St. Vincent.
 Cordoba was dismissed from the Spanish navy.
 The next year Jervis once more sent a squadron under Nelson to the Mediterranean and the rest, as they say, is history!

-The grey skies didn’t last for too long, though, and a few hours later the sun shone again and we had some visitors…
+The grey skies didn’t last for too long, though, and a few hours later the sun was back and we had more visitors…

 We rounded Cape Finisterre overnight and arrived at A Coruña around midday, heading straight for the marina bar, of course, where I stood rocking back and forth, realising my land legs weren’t quite back yet…